 Having employees that are continuously complaining and being negative can have a damaging effect on your team.
 They might be good at what they do, but it’s a steep cost when they’re bringing down the rest of the team.

 According to LeadershipIQ, 87% of employees say they have wanted to change jobs because one of their co-workers had a terrible attitude, while 93% say a co-worker’s negativity makes them less productive.

 Negativity breeds negativity.
-If you don’t address the issue, you are at risk for losing others on the team, or worse yet, pulling other employees into the negative mindset.
+If you don’t address the issue, you are at risk of losing others on the team, or worse yet, pulling other employees into a negative mindset.
 One of the hardest types of employees to approach is one with a strong personality who is also negative.

 The first step to address negativity is to hold a constructive conversation with the observations you are seeing and laying out expectations.
 If you don’t address it, they won’t either.
 Most often, negative individuals already know they struggle in that area, and half the battle is bringing it to light and setting expectations.

 Excessive Sick Time

 An employee unexpectedly missing work can cost an operation approximately $2,650 to $3,600 a year, according to a report by Circadian.
 On top of that, your productivity goes down because work is being stretched thin.

 The best way to combat excessive sick time is to create a policy and stick to it.
 Clearly outline the farm’s standards and expectations.

 If someone isn’t keeping with the policy, identify and discuss the issue with the employee before it worsens.
 Find out the cause of the issue and help to resolve it.
 Also try encouraging the proper use of sick time by offering incentives, such as cashing-out unused sick time at retirement or at the end of the year.